spidervirus/Future-Self/BACKEND_ROADMAP.md

 ### 2.2.
 AI Personality Engine
 - **Task:** Develop the engine for the 5 AI personality modes.
-- **Details:** Create logic to dynamically adjust the AI's communication style based on user preferences and conversation context.
+- **Details:** Create logic to dynamically adjust the AI's communication style.
+This engine will be deeply tuned using the user's background information and onboarding responses to create a truly personalized core personality.
 - **Status:** To Do

 ### 2.3.
 Real-Time Chat